The structure of the Kac-Wang-Yan algebra: The case for

-The identification $\cV_{n/2}\cong \cF(n)^{O(n)}$ suggests an alternative strong generating set for $\cV_{n/2}$.
-We have We need the following analogue of Weyl's first and second fundamental theorems of invariant theory for the orthogonal group (Theorems 2.9A and 2.17A of \cite{We}), where the symmetric algebra is replaced by the exterior algebra.
+\end{thm} Since $\text{O}(n)$ preserves the grading on $\cF(n)$, $\cV_{n/2} \subset \cF(n)$ is a graded subalgebra.
+Write and define the corresponding filtration by $(\cV_{n/2} )_{(d)} = \bigoplus_{i=0}^{d} (\cV_{n/2} )^{(i)}$.
+Then \eqref{bcrealization} preserves conformal structures and is a morphism in the category $\cR$.
+We clearly have We recall the following analogue of Weyl's first and second fundamental theorems of invariant theory for the orthogonal group (Theorems 2.9A and 2.17A of \cite{We}), where the symmetric algebra is replaced by the exterior algebra.
+In fact, this theorem is a special case of Sergeev's first and second fundamental theorems of invariant theory for $\text{Osp}(m,2n)$ (Theorem 1.3 of \cite{SI} and Theorem 4.5 of \cite{SII}).